jaeyonggy/Studies/README.md

 • DeepLearningWithPython folder :  A folder containing a collection of Jupyter Notebooks that I've used studying 'Deep Learning with Python 2nd ed' by François Chollet.

-• Forecasting:PrinciplesAndPractices folder :  A folder containing a collection of R Notebooks that includes all the examples and codes that I've written while studying 'Forecasting: Principles and Practices 2nd ed' by Rob J Hyndman and George Athanasopoulos.
+• Forecasting:PrinciplesAndPractices folder :  A folder containing a collection of R Notebooks that includes all the examples and codes that I've written while studying 'Forecasting: Principles and Practice 2nd ed' by Rob J Hyndman and George Athanasopoulos.

 • ML folder :  A folder containing a collection of Jupyter Notebooks that I've used studying 'Hands-on machine learning with scikit-learn and tensorflow 2nd edition' by Aurélien Géron.